Lashesl/Time-Basketball-Scoring-System/README.md

 Solution:

 Use VHDL language to develope a basketball system on microcontroller.
-State machine to control the operation process.
+State machine controls the operation process: count down, time for overtime score, display scores.
+Keyboard will be used to enter the scores for each team, some funtion keys on it will be used to change state machine.
+Nixietube can be used to display scores and time.